AliOKeeffe/PP4_My_Meal_Planner/TESTING.md

 ![header](docs/readme_images/features/delete_recipe.png)

-*As a Site User I can view my recipes so that I can see and manage all recipes I have created in the one location.*
+*As a Site User, I can view my recipes so that I can see and manage all recipes I have created in the one location.*
 - All the user's created recipes are available to see on the 'My Recipes' page.

 ![header](docs/readme_images/features/myrecipes_page.png)

-*As a Site User I can view my bookmarked recipes so I can find them easily in the one location.*
+*As a Site User, I can view my bookmarked recipes so I can find them easily in the one location.*
 - All the user's bookmarked recipes are available to see on the 'My Bookmarks' page.

 -![header](docs/readme_images/features/my_bookmarks.png)

 ### EPIC | Recipe Interaction
-*As a Site User, I can save other user's recipes to my bookmarks so that I can find them easily at a later date.*
+*As a Site User, I can save other users' recipes to my bookmarks so that I can find them easily at a later date.*
 - Each recipe has a bookmark button which can be toggled by signed in users to bookmark the recipe or remove from bookmarks.

 ![header](docs/readme_images/features/buttons_not_author.png)

 *As a Site User, I can comment on other people's recipes so I can give my feedback.*
-- Each recipe has a comment section where logged in user's can leave comments on the recipe.
+- Each recipe has a comment section where logged in users can leave comments on the recipe.

 ![header](docs/readme_images/features/add_comment.png)